 Abstract

-We evaluate the quartile ranking of countries during the Covid-19 pandemic using both official , confirmed) Covid-19 and excess mortality data.
-Contrasting countries ranking using these two data sources reveals sharp and systematic differences.
-While higher GDP per capita is associated with a worse mortality ranking when using the official Covid-19 mortality, there is not such a sharp association in the excess mortality data.
-Similar observations apply to other variables.
-To gain further insight, we run regressions accounting for the ratio of Cumulative Excess/Official Covid-19 mortalities which compare 165 countries at the end of 2020 and at the end of 2021, controlling for GDP/Capita and vaccination rates.
-By December 2021, Cumulative Excess/Official Covid-19 mortality ratios are smaller for countries with higher vaccination rates and higher GDP/Capita.
-Yet, there was no such association at the end of 2020.
-This suggests that the arrival of vaccinations in early 2021 was a game-changer to the patterns of excess deaths to official mortality.
-The quartile ranking of three fifths of our countries differs between the two data sets by the end of 2021.
-On average, the countries which are ‘doing substantially better’ in excess mortality than the official count, i.e., any nation in the sample which recorded a ranking at least two better quartiles when using excess than official mortalities, are characterized by lower population density; higher GDP/Capita; scoring better in rule of law, voice accountability, and government effectiveness; higher mean of stringency index; and substantially higher vaccination rates.
-Notably, these results may also reflect the global shortages of vaccinations, resulting in unequal worldwide vaccination rates.
+We evaluate the quartile ranking of countries during the Covid-19 pandemic using both official (i.e., confirmed) and excess mortality data.
+Contrasting countries’ rankings using these two data sources reveal sharp and systematic differences.
+While higher GDP per capita is associated with a worse mortality ranking when using official Covid-19 mortality, there is no such sharp association when using excess mortality data.
+To characterize these differences, we perform two sets of regressions, in which the ratio of Cumulative Excess to Official Covid-19 mortalities (E/O) is regressed on a large set of covariates.
+Our sample composes over 165 countries, and the analysis is run both at the end of 2020 and the end of 2021.
+In the first, narrow experiment, we only control for GDP/Capita and vaccination rates.
+In the second, broad experiment, we add other institutional and policy variables.
+By the end of 2021, the quartile rankings of three-fifths of the countries in our sample differ when ranked by excess vs. official mortality.
+On average, countries that are ‘doing substantially better’ in the excess mortality dataset are characterized by lower population density; higher GDP/Capita; and higher scores on institutional and policy variables.
+In the narrow experiment, by December 2021 the E/O ratio was smaller in countries with higher vaccination rates.
+Yet, we found no such association at the end of 2020.
+In the broad experiment, this association becomes less important — probably due to high multicollinearity.
+Our results suggest that the arrival of vaccines in early 2021 had a discernible impact on the relationship between excess and official mortality.

+Introduction

-This paper takes stock of the remarkable heterogeneity of countries’ Covid-19 experience during the first two Covid years, 2020-2021.
-The heterogeneity in countries’ performance is illustrated by Figure 1, reporting cumulative official Covid-19 death per million, for high, upper-middle, lower-middle, and low-income countries, as well as for the World overall.
+As a benchmark, the paper opens by documenting the remarkable heterogeneity of countries’ Covid-19 mortality experiences during the first two Covid-19 years, from 2020-2021.
+The heterogeneity in countries’ performance is illustrated by Figure 1, which displays cumulative official Covid-19 deaths per million for high-, upper-middle, lower-middle, and low-income countries, as well as for the World overall.

-Figure 1: Cumulative official Covid-19 death per-million, high, upper-middle, lower-middle, low income countries and the world, 2020-2021.
+Figure 1: Cumulative official Covid-19 deaths per million, high-, upper-middle, lower-middle, low-income countries, and the World, 2020-2021.

-At first glance, one may conclude that higher income countries experienced a much worse pandemic.
-However, it has been widely discussed how the officially reported mortality may not reflect the true death tolls by the pandemic, and the degree of the limitations of official statistics vary across the globe.
-For example, countries may have different levels of testing availability, or disparate definitions of ‘Covid-19’ deaths.
-Data architecture in some countries may also not capture the totality of Covid deaths.
-To gain further insight on data limitations associated with confirmed (i.e., officially reported) Covid-19 counts, we evaluate the quartile ranking of countries using both official Covid-19 and excess mortality data.
+At first glance, one may conclude that higher-income countries experienced a much worse pandemic.
+However, recent literature suggests that officially reported mortality may not reflect the true distribution of death tolls, since the limitations of official statistics and data infrastructures vary across the globe.
+Countries have different levels of reporting and testing availability, or disparate definitions of ‘Covid-19’ deaths.
+This is due to the different abilities of medical systems to capture the totality of Covid-19 deaths.
+To gain further insight on data limitations associated with confirmed (i.e., officially reported) Covid-19 counts, we evaluate the quartile ranking of countries using both official and excess Covid-19 mortality data.
 Contrasting countries’ ranking using these two data sources reveals sharp and systematic contrasts in mortality statistics.
-While higher GDP per capita is associated with a worse mortality ranking (i.e., a quartile with higher mortality) using the official Covid-19 mortality data, there is no such association in the excess mortality data.
+In particular, while higher GDP per capita is associated with a worse mortality ranking (i.e., a quartile with higher mortality) using the official Covid-19 mortality data, there is no such association in the excess mortality data.

-Figure 2 plots the world excess and the official covid-19 deaths during the first two covid years.
-It vivdly shows the higher mean and standard deviation of the excess in comparison to the official deaths.
+Figure 2 plots the world excess and the official Covid-19 deaths during the first two Covid-19 years.
+It vividly shows the higher mean and standard deviation of the excess in comparison to the official deaths.

-Figure 2: Global estimated excess deaths and official covid-19 deaths, 2020-February 2022
+Figure 2: Global estimated excess deaths and official Covid-19 deaths, 2020-February 2022

 Source: The Economist.
 February 4th, 2022.